writethedocs/www/docs/conf/na/2015/news/conference-sold-out-schedule-party.md

-Conference sells out, Party Venue, and Schedule Details
+Conference sells out, Schedule Details, and Party Venue
 =======================================================

 Exciting times in Write the Docs world!